legendu-net/docker-jupyterhub-jdk/readme.md

 # dclong/jupyterhub-jdk [@DockerHub](https://hub.docker.com/r/dclong/jupyterhub-jdk/) | [@GitHub](https://github.com/dclong/docker-jupyterhub-jdk)

-JupyterHub with JDK 8 and Maven in Docker.
+JupyterHub with JDK 8, Maven and Gradle in Docker.
 **It is recommended that you use the image [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work.**